tsani/eval/bytecode.md

 address that can be moved around on the stack.
 These items are called _heap objects_ or just _objects_.

-There are a few kinds of objects:
-- functions, of which there are two kinds:
-    - CLO - closures:
-        - header that contains:
+Every heap object is made up of several values, each 64 bits wide.
+- first it has one value making up a header.
-            - a tag identifying this as a closure
+    - 8 bits tag identifying what kind it is: CLO, CON
+    - and every following octet represents a count or index according to the type of object
+    - 8 bits count 1
-            - the count of environment variables
+    - 8 bits count 2
-            - the count of required function parameters
+    - 8 bits count 3
-            - a code pointer
+    - for a total of 7 counts
+- then some values, usually an amount specified in a count, or up to some limit specified in a count.

+## CON - Constructors

+- ID: 0

+- count 1: constructor ID
+- count 2: number of fields

+Each field is a value.

+## CLO - Closures

+- ID: 1

+- count 1: env size

+- first value: closure body address
-        - the environment variables' values come next
+- subsequent values: environment values

-    - PAP - partial applications: (It's not clear how much we need these vs just using closures)
-        - a header that contains:
-            - a tag identifying this as a partial application
+## PAP - Partial application

+- ID: 2

-            - the count `N` of held argumnets
+- count 1: held arguments
-            - the count `K` of missing arguments
+- count 2: missing arguments

-            - a heap object pointer to a closure
+- first value: address of a CLO object
-        - an array of arguments of size N
+- subsequent values: held arguments
-- constructors:
-    - header that contains the constructor tag & count of fields
-    - the field values come next

 # The code segment